Lantty623/pie_ythons/README.md

     Step tracker application for mobile platforms that converts user steps to a step of an animal

 Attendance:
---> link will be inserted here, please grab from team channel
+--> link will be inserted here, please grab from team channel after it is change to read only

 User Stories:
---> link will be inserted here, please grab from team channel
+--> link will be inserted here, please grab from team channel after it is change to read only

 Testing Instruction:
+@David Harrison Croft
+Please Complete this part when you are free